Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 `RDV_SERVER_HOSTNAME` has been set in `~/.profile` above and is now available as an environment variable to the shell.
 `ONSITEDEV_USERNAME` or `MASTERDEV_USERNAME` is also available as an environment variable.

-From a terminal on the onsite RPI, run:
+From a terminal on the onsite RPI, as user pi, run:
 ```
 ssh $ONSITEDEV_USERNAME@$RDV_SERVER_HOSTNAME
 ```